Yes, on a limited basis.

 provided by UnitedHealthcare offer the UnitedHealth "Passport®

-" feature that provided coverage benefits in
+" travel program that provided in-network cost-sharing benefits in

 two different states (or specific counties within different states) to meet the needs of the "Snowbird" or "Sunbird" population.